BEHIND THE MASK EXIBITION- my experience

 I have also been moved to boldly upload my first video blog.
 What better inspiration than to speak with female empowerment.
 Seven minutes long but no apologies for what comes from the heart.

-Posted on 2016-01-15, in INSPIRED BY MY MUSE and tagged Creativity, Diversity, Fears, female empowerment, Feminist, freedom, Living with Mental illness, Love, THIS IS LIFE, Trust, Well being.
+Posted on 2016-01-15, in INSPIRED BY MY MUSE and tagged Creativity, Diversity, Fears, female empowerment, Feminist, freedom, Living with Mental illness, Love, MY WORLD, Trust, Well being.
 Bookmark the permalink.
 1 Comment.